Q. Write a critical analysis of Wintering by Sylvia Plath.

 Gladiolas

-It is a type of flowering plant known for its tall spikes of large blossoms, symbolizing strength and integrity.
+It is a flowering plant known for its tall spikes of large blossoms, symbolizing strength and integrity.

 Banking their fires

-A metaphor suggesting the conservation of energy or vitality during the colder months indicates the plants’ preparation to bloom again when favorable conditions arrive.
+A metaphor suggesting the conservation of energy or vitality during the colder months indicates the plants’ preparation to bloom again when favourable conditions arrive.